clab/dynet/doc/source/python.rst

 Windows Support
 ---------------

-You can also use Python on Windows.
+You can also use Python on Windows, including GPU and MKL support.
 For simplicity, we recommend using a Python distribution that already has Cython installed.
 The following has been tested to work:

 1) Install WinPython 2.7.10 (comes with Cython already installed).